Divide-By-0/blog/content/posts/conviction_essays.md

   - His eyes don't light up with excitement, it's just "going well"
   - Just wants to learn about ML and how to apply it, so he chose some random prof and field to work with
     - I disagree with this choice: I think to be a real expert and develop this compounding passion, you have to choose something that excites you and you're curious about, and keep asking questions.
-    - You can't love doing a thing because you like the tools involved: you have to be curious about the thing itself.
+    - You can't love doing a thing because you like the tools involved: you have to be curious about the thing itself, or else you are building knowledge in a field you will struggle to push yourself every day in.
 - The desire to be surprising, or desire to be impressive
   - You can't let this desire to surprise people overwhelm your necessity to stay true to yourself
   - In fact, you shouldn't let other people's expectations determine anything.
 Not your parents, not your friends, just you.
 That's a lot harder, since then your opinions stand fully from a tree of your own creation -- it requires real intellectual honesty first, and confidence in that intellectual honesty second.